• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 • If a customer gets interrupted, the chat ends without a resolution.

 Think of asynchronous messaging somewhere between live chat and email.
-Customers typically expect a quick—but not instant—response.
-This flexibility allows your team to deliver exceptional customer service in a time that works for the customer and your team.
+Customers typically expect a quick,—but not instant, —response.
+This flexibility allows your team to deliver exceptional customer service atin a time that works for the customer and your team.

 But that’s not the only benefit.
 Here are seven benefits of adding asynchronous messaging to your customer service arsenal.